 Just retiring isn’t enough!

 You retire, and you spend the first week simply sleeping in.
-You start to do the “honey dos” that had piled up for years like dishes in a college kid’s sink.
+You start to do the “honey-dos” that had piled up for years like dishes in a college kid’s sink.
 You go to dinner at 4 PM and revel in the empty restaurant and the lack of crowds.

 This lifestyle continues for a while, and then you start to notice something.
 It’s not really obvious at first, but then it starts nagging you, and you finally put your finger on it.
 You’re starting to get bored.
 Every day during your working career, you got up, you got ready, and you went to work.
 You had something to do, and somewhere to go to.
 In retirement, you don’t have that sense of purpose.
 You start to wonder if you’re going to spend the rest of your days glued to the couch watching endless episodes of Dr. Phil and Dr. Oz.

 How did you get to that point?
 You retired away from something rather than to something.
 Retirement shouldn’t be an escape.
 If you’re viewing retirement as an escape, then you’re in the wrong job in the first place.
-Retirement should be an opportunity for you to spend your time doing the things which are important and productive for you.
+Retirement should be an opportunity for you to spend your time doing the things that are important and productive for you.

-Discovering what those activities are shouldn’t be something that you start to discover only after your days as a wage earner are in the rear view mirror.
-Finding the activities which provide meaning in life will serve two purposes.
+Discovering what those activities are shouldn’t be something that you start to discover only after your days as a wage earner are in the rearview mirror.
+Finding the activities that provide meaning in life will serve two purposes.
 First, they will give you meaning now and in the future, giving you more fulfillment and happiness.
 Secondly, they will give you a goal and a target for what you want to do with your time when you are retired, giving you more motivation.
-Spend $30,000 on that fast new car and delay retirement for a year, or sock it away and get to spend more time doing the things which are important to you?
+Spend $30,000 on that fast new car and delay retirement for a year, or sock it away and get to spend more time doing the things that are important to you?
 Having a goal of retiring to something will allow you to keep focus and perspective as you make decisions along the way which will lead to your retirement.

 If you don’t like the active, more engaged life in retirement, Dr. Phil will always be there.